The AR-15 is for mass killing — ban it | Opinion - NewsBreak

 The AR-15 is for mass killing — ban it | Opinion

-A man shoots AR-15 rifles and other weapons at a shooting range during the “Rod of Iron Freedom Festival” on October 12, 2019 in Greeley, Pennsylvania.
-Photo by Spencer Platt/Getty Images.
+A man shoots AR-15 rifles and other weapons at a shooting range during the “Rod of Iron Freedom Festival” on October 12, 2019 in Greeley, Pa.
+(Photo by Spencer Platt/Getty Images).

 The U.S. Senate, controlled by Democrats, shamefully went into recess less than 48 hours after a shooter in Uvalde, Texas, killed 19 children and two of their teachers.
 Lawmakers should not have left until they did something about this country’s gun problem.
 Not every kind of gun, but that with the most potential for damage: The AR-15.